Nationals vs. Astros Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros will send Framber Valdez (6-5) to the mound for his 14th start this season.
+- The Astros will send Cristian Javier (7-1) to the mound for his 14th start this season.

+- He has started 13 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in seven of them.

+- Javier has pitched five or more innings in 13 straight games and will look to extend that streak.

 |Opponent